Herm71/blackbird-starter-plugin/README.md

 # Synopsis

 This is a starter-plugin, a basis to build on.
 This plugin was developed using the [WordPress Settings API Tutorial](http://ottopress.com/2009/wordpress-settings-api-tutorial/).
 The plugin creates a new "Settings" admin page, and registers a few input fields.
 You can copy and paste to add more options based on the examples given.

+Because this was developed as a learning tool, it is heavily commented.
+The bulk of the code resides in `blackbird-starter-plugin/lib/functions/bb_admin.php`.
+I have referenced the API calls in the heading comments of each section of the code.
+This is an evolving process, but I hope to have given enough direction to get you started.

 # Motivation

 I developed this for my own purposes.
-I came across the **Otto Tutorial** in a web search.
+I came across the [**Otto Tutorial**](http://ottopress.com/2009/wordpress-settings-api-tutorial/) in a web search.
 I wanted to get to know the code so I decided to create my own version of it.
 Something I can clone into a project and craft to my liking.
+Also, to familiarize myself with the **WordPress Settings API**.

 # Installation